St. Teresa of Avila Prayer: What This Guide Covers

 The Famous “Let Nothing Disturb You” Prayer

-St. Teresa left us one of the most beloved and quoted prayers in Christian spirituality:
+St. Teresa left us one of the most beloved short prayers in Christian spirituality.
+It is often called Nada te turbe:

 Nada te turbe, nada te espante,